Saw 3D: Critical response

 As with the previous four Saw films, Saw 3D was not screened in advance for critics.
-Review aggregator website Rotten Tomatoes reported an approval rating of 9% based on 81 reviews.
-The site's critics consensus reads, "Sloppily filmed, poorly acted, and illogically plotted, Saw 3D leaves viewers trapped in the most lackluster installment of the series."
-Metacritic gave the film a weighted average score of 24 out of 100, based on 17 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Luke Thompson of E!
 Online gave the film a "B".
 He called the film's gore "over-the-top" and "in your face" while admitting the film had an "unusual amount of self-parody".
 He said the central storyline of the films was beginning to feel "played out".
 Rob Nelson of Variety gave the film a negative review.
 He called the film "relentlessly repugnant" that would please fans, but offer no surprise.
 He went on to say, "Apart from these limb-pulling setpieces, tech credits appear fairly shoddy, as do any 3D effects that don't include flying viscera.
 The editing relies on lazy flashbacks, while the dialogue remains as horrific as the killings."
 Kim Newman of Empire gave the film two out of five stars, calling it "a step down from last year's much more pointed Saw VI".
 He criticized the repetition of the plot but thought bringing back Jigsaw survivors was a "nice idea".
 He closed his review with, "There are a scattering of infallibly cringe-making horrors, but on the whole Saw 3D could do with more depth".